There are a number of reasons that you may be seeing unexpected voltages or cross-talk on an analog channel. Some of the more common reasons are:

 If you are experiencing an unexpected voltage in your digital channel measurement or your unexpected measurements go away when you are only sampling from one channel, this may be due to ghosting between signals.
 Ghosting can be caused when using a high sample rate on multiplexed devices.
 See How Do I Eliminate Ghosting from My Measurements? for more information.

 If the signal to be measured is not in reference to the same ground plane as the DAQ device, there is the potential for ground loops.
 Ground loops can cause offsets and error in measurements.
-For information on troubleshooting grounding issues see the Field Wiring and Noise Considerations for Analog Signals article.
+For information on troubleshooting, and grounding issues see the Field Wiring and Noise Considerations for Analog Signals article.
 Specifically, section two on Measuring Grounded Signal Sources and section three on Measuring Floating (Nonreferenced) Sources.

 Measured signals will almost inevitably include some amount of noise or unwanted signal from the surrounding environment (crosstalk).
 Proper shielding and connections can reduce the effect of crosstalk between channels and other noise from the environment.
 The distance of wiring connecting the module to the sensor will also play a factor in how much noise is picked up.
 For information on resolving noise and crosstalk, again see the Field Wiring and Noise Considerations for Analog Signals article.
 Specifically, section four Minimizing Noise Coupling in the Interconnects, section six Solving Noise Problems in Measurement Setups, and section seven Signal Processing Techniques for Noise Reduction.